KIPAC/HPMCM/docs/index.rst

 Description
 ***********

-`HPMCM` does catalog cross matching.
+`HPMCM` does multi-catalog cross matching by clustering sources from individual catalogs using a heirarchical pixelization scheme.

 .. toctree::